Calling Avengers: Endgame a dense movie is like saying Tony Stark has a fascination with metalworking. In other words, it’s a massive understatement.

 Can the gauntlet revive Thanos?

 Don’t forget, the gauntlet is still around.
+You just need to go back in time for the stones again.

 Did Captain America reconnect with the Red Skull?